longwa/grails-spring-batch/README.md

 The Grails Spring Batch plugin is built using Grails 2.x, it currently has not been tested against Grails 1.3.x and will not install in those versions.

-To install the plugin,
-<pre><code>grails install plugin spring-batch</code></pre>

-or add the following entry to your BuildConfig.groovy file in the plugins sections:
+To install the plugin, add the following entry to your BuildConfig.groovy file in the plugins sections:
 <pre><code>compile ':spring-batch:1.0'</code></pre>

 Once the plugin is installed, you can define your Spring Batch job configuration in a Groovy script file in your application's grails-app/batch directory.
 The script's filename must end with BatchConfig (i.e. SimpleJobBatchConfig.groovy).
 Define your Spring Bach job using the Grails BeanBuilder syntax (just like in the resources.groovy file).